What is Positioning? A Complete Guide to Building Your Brand’s Identity

 When launching Slack, the team knew their audience was professionals frustrated with clunky communication tools.
 By focusing on simplicity and ease of use, Slack became the go-to platform for collaboration.

-Look at what’s already in the market.
-What are competitors doing well?
-More importantly, where are the gaps?
+Look at what is already in the market to find your “white space.”
+What are competitors doing well, and where are the gaps in their service or technology?

 Step 3: Define Your Unique Value Proposition (UVP)

-Your UVP is the heart of your positioning.
-It’s what makes your product different and valuable to your audience.
+Your UVP is the heart of your positioning strategy.
+It’s the definitive statement of what makes your product different and more valuable than the alternatives.

 Step 4: Craft Your Positioning Statement

-A positioning statement summarizes how your product meets your target audience needs in a unique way.
+A positioning statement is an internal North Star that summarizes how your product uniquely meets audience needs.

 • Problem: What challenge does it solve?